BasedLinux/bsd/doc/manual/source/language/string-context.md

 > **Note**
 >
 > This is an advanced topic.
-> The Nix language is designed to be used without the programmer consciously dealing with string contexts or even knowing what they are.
+> The Bsd language is designed to be used without the programmer consciously dealing with string contexts or even knowing what they are.

-A string in the Nix language is not just a sequence of characters like strings in other languages.
+A string in the Bsd language is not just a sequence of characters like strings in other languages.
 It is actually a pair of a sequence of characters and a *string context*.
 The string context is an (unordered) set of *string context elements*.